Factors to Consider When Choosing a Pergola Plan

 Tools Needed

-Safety equipment, including gloves and eye protection, is essential for all pergola projects.
+Safety equipment, including gloves, dust mask, and eye and hearing protection, is essential for all pergola projects.

 Permit and Zoning Considerations